syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 {% endtabs %}

 ![wpf setting  pulsingtile header](Getting-Started_images/wpf-pulsingtile-header.png)

 ![wpf setting pulsingtile image](Getting-Started_images/wpf-pulsingtile-header-image.png)

 ![wpf setting pulsingtile control](Getting-Started_images/wpf-pulsingtile-header-control.png)

 ## Setting Title content

  Title is used to display the notifications in the tile.
 The content can be an image, a text or a control, etc. You can set title to the tile by setting [Title](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~Title.html) property.
+The below example demonstrates the music tile with specific notifications.

 {% tabs %}
 {% highlight XAML %}